stefanbogasiu/api_test/README.md

     Given Sergey is navigating to weather api homepage  ///Navigates to the weather.api homepage

-    When he looks up "New%20York"                       //Searches for the specified city by adding it to the api call url,the city name need to be url encoded
+    When he looks up "New%20York"                       //Searches for the specified city by adding it to the api call url, the city name need to be url encoded

     Then he should see information about "New York"     //Verifies that the response contains the specified keyword